comicfans/comicfans.github.io/_posts/2024-08-25-test-debug-contribute-bazel.md

+# Test/Debug/Contribute to Bazel

 I have lots of experience on CMake build(see my previous post migrate more than 500 visual studio projects to cmake), I'm always satisfied how straightforward to use it to build from source.
 Recently due to work requirements, I'm learning/using bazel to build C/C++, which a build tool from google, it gives me some interesting experience.

 the first feeling come to me is "complex". the big scale of our codebase of course contribute lots on it, but even the small example of bazel seems more complex than cmake to me.
 Why should I need to declare some 'toolchain' and download/unpack it before build ?
 My OS already has everything I need!
 Why not use my host compiler?
 Then slowly I realized that it tries to avoid any dependencies of host, which is a big problem for C/C++ development/deploy: environment differences.

 traditional software build in linux, almost everything is shared with host, for example compiler is system gcc, libraries are installed by package manager (apt/dnf for example).
 It's possible to use custom toolchains/libraries, just not as straightforward as using system ones.
 For example you need to adjust PATH, specified CC,set PKG_CONFIG_PATH or change --prefix.